A just society requires people in it for the long haul. To get there, we’re going to need to keep learning together.

 What you’ll learn

 For years now I’ve been researching how people become better long-term advocates for racial justice.
-I’m writing a book (my fourth) about that research.
-But book publishing is slow, so in the meantime, I’m sharing here lessons I find along the way.
+I’m about to release a book—Racial Justice for the Long Haul—about that research.
+But books are slow, so I’m also sharing here some lessons along the way.

 In my day job, I’m a tenured professor at Wheaton College with a lush mish-mash of training in anthropology, international economics, and writing.
 I teach people about justice-related topics all the time, and I find it a real shame that most people will never get to take a class in anthropology or another justice-focused field.
 But a little bit of training can go a long way.
 Consider this newsletter your own gradual, free, and applied course in pursuing justice.